samsoul007/elasticsearch-helper/README.md

 # disclaimer

 I experienced a lot of issues in the past due to the way Elasticsearch handles the queries.
-I decided to create this helper which we currently use on production level at https://headhunterportal.com and some other projects and so far it had helped us to drastically reduce the complexity of readability of our code.
+I decided to create this helper which we currently use on production level at https://headhunterportal.com and some other projects and had helped us to drastically improve the readability of our code.

 With this helper you will be able to query your elasticsearch clusters very easily.
 Everything is chainable and the query always returns a promise.